 The Company's independent auditor has not performed a review of these condensed consolidated interim financial statements in accordance with the standards established by the Chartered Professional Accountants of Canada for a review of financial statements by an entity's auditor.

-CONDENSED CONSOLIDATED INTERIM STATEMENTS OF FINANCIAL POSITION
+SILVER VIPER MINERALS CORP.
+CONDENSED CONSOLIDATED INTERIM STATEMENTS OF FINANCIAL POSITION (Expressed in Canadian Dollars - Unaudited)

 As at